Career Center Policies and Guidelines for Employers

 - For all offers extended for summer internships or full-time employment with 2017 or 2018 start dates, employers should allow a minimum of two weeks from the date of the written offer, but preferably longer, for students to accept or decline any offer.

-- All offers to Summer 2017 frosh/soph leadership program participants for Summer 2018 internships must be given a deadline of Sept 1, 2017 or a minimum of two weeks from the date of the written offer, whichever is later.
+- For all offers extended during Summer 2017 accelerated recruitment for Summer 2018 internships, students must be given a deadline of Sept 1, 2017 or a minimum of two weeks from the date of the written offer, whichever is later.

 - The written offer should clearly state all appropriate terms and conditions, including, but not limited to, position title/description, location, benefits, start date, salary, bonuses, etc.